 The federal tax credit, defined under the Inflation Reduction Act, provides tax rebates of up to $7,500 toward the purchase of an electric vehicle, and there are many state and local programs that offer additional incentives for electric vehicle purchases, retiring old gas guzzlers, installing home chargers, and more.

-PHEVs that Qualify for Tax Credits
+EVs that still qualify for EV Tax Credits

 While all-electric options are steadily increasing as automakers release more EV models onto the market, many drivers looking to make the switch from gas-powered vehicles must consider their unique needs when deciding whether an electric car, truck, or SUV is for them.
 That’s where plug-in hybrid vehicles, or PHEVs, come in.